Hodomoyoshi's Fashionable Ôtsu Pictures

 c.
 1845-1846

 Ôtsu-e are traditional folk paintings sold to travelers in Ôtsu, on Lake Biwa near Kyoto.
 The vast majority of Ôtsu-e are of a relatively small number of subjects, making them recognizable by both their simple style and their subject matter.
 In this series, figures are paired with Ôtsu-e.
-Although the prints are each signed, Kuniyoshi uses the pseudonym Hodomoyoshi in the red title cartouche adjoining the Ôtsu-e.
-This may have had something to do with the sporadic enforcement of censorship laws.
+Although the prints are each signed “Ichiyûsai Kuniyoshi ga” (一勇斎 國芳画), Kuniyoshi uses the pseudonym “Hodomoyoshi” (程芳), which may also be pronounced “Hodoyoshi”, in the red title cartouche adjoining the Ôtsu-e.
 The prints in this series are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.
 The pattern on the top of these prints is used on the dust jacket of Robinson’s book Kuniyoshi (Victoria and Albert Museum, London, 1961).

 Ôtsu-e: Daikoku shaving Fukurokuju’s head